When you want to run strong, your diet can play an important role in reaching your goals.

 Nordic Naturals Ultimate Omega-D3

-CA Notice at Collection?
+How much do you need?
 Men need 1.6 g/day; women need 1.1 g/day.
 If you don’t often hit that mark, consider supplementing with a fish oil supplement or algae-based supplement if you are vegetarian or vegan, Samuels advises.
 Remember, omega-3s are an essential fatty acid, meaning the body cannot make it naturally.

-How to get it: Flaxseed, chia seeds, walnuts, sardines (one can packs nearly 1,400 milligrams of omega-3s), salmon, mackerel, trout.
+Reducing inflammation after exercise, which can improve tissue repair and reduce muscle pain: Flaxseed, chia seeds, walnuts, sardines (one can packs nearly 1,400 milligrams of omega-3s), salmon, mackerel, trout.

 Potassium